Herb Kawainui Kāne: The Hōkūleʻa

-In Honolulu, Kāne attracted a group of sailing enthusiasts, including University of Hawaiʻi anthropologist Ben Finney and Tommy Holmes, author of The Hawaiian Canoe.
-Together, they founded the Polynesian Voyaging Society and began working on the Hōkūleʻa, a voyaging canoe that was based on historical Polynesian design, capable of sailing between Hawaiʻi and Tahiti.
-Their purpose was to demonstrate that ancestral Polynesian voyagers could have purposely navigated in vessels of similar type to settle Hawaiʻi.
-Kāne said his goal was also to spur a revival of cultural identity among Hawaiians and peoples of the Pacific islands.
-He wrote that in 1973, he, with several others at the time, realized that "if a voyaging canoe were built and sailed today, it would function as a cultural catalyst and inspire the revival of almost-forgotten aspects of Hawaiian life."
+In Honolulu, Kāne founded the Polynesian Voyaging Society with University of Hawaiʻi anthropologist Ben Finney and author of The Hawaiian Canoe Tommy Holmes.
+They began working on the Hōkūleʻa, a voyaging canoe that was based on historical Polynesian design, capable of sailing between Hawaiʻi and Tahiti.
+Their purpose was to demonstrate that ancestral Polynesian voyagers could have navigated in vessels of a similar type to settle Hawaiʻi.
+Kāne said his goal was also to spur a revival of cultural identity among Hawaiians and Pacific Islanders.